Updated on 28/08/2022

 Your last chance

 Upon appealing SAR’s decision, the court will also decide (ex officio) whether you have the right to remain on the territory of the country until a final decision on your asylum application is ruled.
-If the court does not do that you can request it by yourself or through your lawyer too.
+If the court does not do that you can request it by yourself or through your lawyer.

 This is important because you may have been issued a forced return order after your first application was rejected.
-If the court decides that you can remain in the country, then you will not face the risk of being returned before a decision is made on your asylum application.
+If the court decides that you can remain in the country, then you will not face the risk of being returned before a decision is made on your new asylum application.

-The court's judgment in this case is final and you cannot appeal it.
+The court's judgment, in this case, is final and you cannot appeal it.